 Pre face VII I. FOR A SCIENTIFIC CRIMINAL POLICY: IS A RESEARCH-BASED AND RATIONAL CRIMINAL LAW REFORM POSSIBLE?
 1. On the Reduction and Distribution of the Costs of Crime.
-Observations on the Objectives and the Means of Criminal Policy (1972) 3 2.
-The Role of Criminology in the Development of 5 Criminal Policy (1979) 17 3.
+Observations on the Objectives and the Means of Criminal 2 2.
+Policy (1972) 3 17 3.
 The Utilization of Criminological Research in Finnish Criminal Law (1990) 25 4.
-Recodifying the Finnish Criminal Code of 1889: Towards a 25 More Efficient, Just and Humane Criminal Law (1993) 35 II.
+Recodifying the Finnish Criminal Code of 1889: Towards a More Efficient, Just and Humane Criminal Law (1993) 35 II.
 THEORIES AND PRINCIPLES OF CRIMINAL JUSTICE AND CRIMINALIZATION 5.
 Concepts and Principles of Economic and Business Criminal Law (Including Consumer Protection).
 Finland.
 National Report (1983) 53 6.
-Punishment and Justice - A Finnish Approach (1985) 67 7.
-Redefining the Area of Criminal Behavior: Offences against 70 8. the Person (1994) Constitutional Rights and Finnish Criminal Law and 73 0.
-Criminal Procedure (1999) 91 9.
-Alternative Investigation and Sanctioning Systems for 1 Corporate and Corporate-Related Crime in Finland
+7. Punishment and Justice - A Finnish Approach (1985) Redefining the Area of Criminal Behavior: Offences against 67 the Person (1994) 73 8.
+Constitutional Rights and Finnish Criminal Law and Criminal Procedure (1999) 91 9.
+Alternative Investigation and Sanctioning Systems for Corporate and Corporate-Related Crime in Finland (with Miikka Rainiala) (2019) 105

 III.
-CRIMINAL SANCTIONS IN TRANSITION

-Criminal Sanctions in Finland: A System in Transition (1977) 147 11.
-Diversion from Criminal Justice - Some Experiences from 100 10 Finland (1984) 186 12.
-Towards a More Efficient, Fair and Humane Criminal Justice System: Developments of Criminal Policy and Criminal Sanctions 107 During the Last 50 Years in Finland (2017) 197 IV.
-DEVELOPMENT TRENDS IN NORDIC CRIMINAL POLICY 12 15.
-Current Trends in Criminal Policy in the Scandinavian 213 14 Countries (1985) Sub-Regional Criminal Policy - The Experience of the Nordic 215 14. • • • 224 15 Countries (1990) Towards a Rational and Humane Criminal Policy - Trends in 224 15.
-Scandinavian Penal Thinking (2000) 230 16 Towards a Principled European Criminal Policy: Some Lessons 230 10. from the Nordic Countries (2017) 247 from the Nordic Countries (2017) 247 V. INTERNATIONALIZATION OF CRIMINAL JUSTICE 17 Article 11 of the Universal Declaration of Human Rights (1999) 267 Towards an International and European Criminal Policy?
-(1999) 280 Concurrent National and International Criminal Jurisdiction 200 .,, and the Principle of ne bis in idem .
+CRIMINAL SANCTIONS IN TRANSITION Criminal Sanctions in Finland: A System in Transition (1977) Diversion from Criminal Justice - Some Experiences from 147 Finland (1984) 186 12.
+Towards a More Efficient, Fair and Humane Criminal Justice System: Developments of Criminal Policy and Criminal Sanctions During the Last 50 Years in Finland (2017) 197 IV.
+DEVELOPMENT TRENDS IN NORDIC CRIMINAL POLICY 13.
+Current Trends in Criminal Policy in the Scandinavian Countries (1985) 213 Countries (1990) 224 15.
+Towards a Rational and Humane Criminal Policy - Trends in Scandinavian Penal Thinking (2000) 230 16.
+Towards a Principled European Criminal Policy: Some Lessons from the Nordic Countries (2017) 247 V. INTERNATIONALIZATION OF CRIMINAL JUSTICE 17.
+Article 11 of the Universal Declaration of Human Rights (1999) 267 Towards an International and European Criminal Policy?
+(1999) Concurrent National and International Criminal Jurisdiction 280 and the Principle of ne bis in idem .
 Finland (2002) 294 20.
-Towards Harmonization of the General Principles of International Criminal Law (2004), 306 21.
-Finnish Report on Individual Liability for Business Involvement 200 in International Crimes (2017) 313 22.
+Towards Harmonization of the General Principles of 21 International Criminal Law (2004), 306 21.
+Finnish Report on Individual Liability for Business Involvement in International Crimes (2017) 313 22.
 Commentary on the Judgement and Sentence Prosecutor v.
-Munyakazi, Case No. ICTR-97-36-A, 28 September 2011 (2018) 342 VI.
+313 Munyakazi, Case No. ICTR-97-36-A, 28 September 2011 (2018) 342 VI.
 EUROPEANIZATION OF CRIMINAL JUSTICE 23.
 The European Union Membership and Finnish Criminal Justice and Criminal Policy (2000).
 353 24.
 Harmonization of Criminal Law and Its Relation to National Law.
 Problems of Substance and in the Administration of Justice (2004) 361 25.
-On the Establishment of the European Prosecutor's Office (2016) 371
+On the Establishment of the European Prosecutor's 271 LITTICA ( //LIB) 4/1

-26. Liability of Company Directors in a Comparative EU Criminal Justice Context.
+Liability of Company Directors in a Comparative EU Criminal Justice Context.
 Finland.
-National Report (2018) 381 27.
-Multilayered Criminal Policy: The Finnish Experience Regarding the Development of Europeanized Criminal Justice (2020) 415

-VII.
-CRIMINAL LAW AND BIOETHICS

-28. Criminal Law and Modern Bio-Medical Techniques.

-General Report (1988) 435

-29. Life's Beginnings: Law and Moral Dilemmas (1991) 465

-30. Euthanasia (2006) 490

-31. Infant Male Circumcision - Finnish Supreme Court Ruling on

-a Multicultural Legal Problem (2011) 513

-32. Medical Law and Biolaw (2012) 528
+National Report (2018) VII.
+CRIMINAL LAW AND BIOETHICS 28.
+Criminal Law and Modern Bio-Medical Techniques.
+General Report (1988) 435 29.
+Life's Beginnings: Law and Moral Dilemmas (1991) 465 30.
+Euthanasia (2006) 490 31.
+Infant Male Circumcision - Finnish Supreme Court Ruling on a Multicultural Legal Problem (2011) 513 32.
+Medical Law and Biolaw (2012) 528 BIBLIOGRAPHY Publications of Raimo Lahti in English or in German A. Publications in which the essays of this anthology originally appeared, and acknowledgements to the original publishers 545 B. Other writings of Raimo Lahti in English or in German 549